thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 These CIs often occur when assessing the quality of [Binary Classifiers](https://en.wikipedia.org/wiki/Binary_classification).

-Part of why I wrote this, is I was making the code python code scattered throughout this code.
-I've collapsed them not to drown the text in code.
-To run them, you may need to get [python >= 3.8](https://docs.python.org/3.8/), and the libraries and versions listed below:
+I wrote this post while making the python snippets that are scattered throught this code.
+To run the code, you may need to install [python>=3.8](https://docs.python.org/3.8/), and the libraries and versions listed below:

-{% details Click to expand common imports and library versions %}
+{% details Click to expand the required python imports and library versions... %}

 ```python
 from typing import Tuple